Texas

 Our Mission

-A&M International provides students with a learning environment anchored by the highest quality programs built on a solid academic foundation in the arts and sciences.
-To fulfill its mission, the University offers a range of baccalaureate and masters programs and the Doctor of Philosophy degree in International Business Administration.
-In addition to offering excellent undergraduate and graduate programs, the university pursues a progressive agenda for global study and understanding across all disciplines.
+Texas A&M International University (TAMIU), a Member of The Texas A&M University System, prepares students for leadership roles in an increasingly complex, culturally diverse state, national, and global society.
+TAMIU provides a learning environment built on a solid academic foundation in the arts and sciences.
+The University offers a range of baccalaureate and master’s programs, the Doctor of Philosophy degree in International Business and the Doctor of Philosophy in Criminal Justice.
+In addition, the University pursues a progressive agenda for global study and understanding across all disciplines.

-Through instruction, faculty and student research, and public service, Texas A&M International University embodies a strategic point of delivery for well-defined programs and services that improve the quality of life for citizens of the border region, the state of Texas, and national and international communities.
+Through instruction, faculty and student research, and public service, TAMIU improves the quality of lives for citizens of the border region, the State of Texas, and national and international communities.

 History